humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-02-detecting-if-the-user-is-idle-with-javascript-and-yui-3.md

 Next, I created a couple of flags: `idle`, which indicates if the user is idle, and `enabled`, which is indicates if the timer is running.
 These are used internally to manage the state of the timer and are returned in `isIdle()` and `isRunning()`, respectively.
 I also created `tId`, which is a place to store the timer ID when using `setTimeout()` and `timeout`, which indicates the default amount of time to wait before declaring the user idle (set to 30,000ms initially, this can be overidden by passing a value into `start()`).

-To manage the user&#8217;s idle state, you need to attach an event handler for both `mousemove` and `keydown`.
+To manage the user's idle state, you need to attach an event handler for both `mousemove` and `keydown`.
 Since both of these methods bubble, I can attach the handler at the document level to manage the entire page (of course, this presupposes that no one stops bubbling before it reaches the document level).
-The event handler should be the same for both events so there&#8217;s no duplication of code and the handler will have to manage the timeout process.
+The event handler should be the same for both events so there's no duplication of code and the handler will have to manage the timeout process.
 I ended up creating two functions for this purpose:

     //event handler
     function handleUserEvent(){